hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/README.txt

    Unfortunately, there are a number of these steps that are challenging to accomplish either because the timing is tricky to get right or because current software doesn't support automating the process easily.
+Some examples:

-For example, the second step in Section 4.1.4 of [RFC6781] requires that a new key with the new algorithm (which we refer to as K_new) be created, but not yet published.
+   1. The second step in Section 4.1.4 of [RFC6781] requires that a new key with the new algorithm (which we refer to as K_new) be created, but not yet published.
 This step also requires that both the old key (K_old) and K_new sign and generate signatures for the zone, but with only the K_old key is published even though signatures from K_new are included.
 After this odd mix has been published for a sufficient time length, based on the TTL, can K_new be safely introduced and published into the zone as well.